Josh-XT/AGiXT/docs/1-Getting started/Start Script.md

 - Supports both stable and development versions of AGiXT
 - Handles automatic updates (optional)
 - Provides command-line interface for easy configuration
+- Supports [ezLocalai](https://github.com/DevXT-LLC/ezlocalai) for hosting local models to use with AGiXT

 ## Prerequisites